Cbazil/Code4CT/README.md

 - Created image folder and placed one in.
 - Added background image, background-size: cover;
 - Added components to bg-cover like website/theme/layout (h1, p and 2 buttons).
+- Sized the buttons(Class), Positioned them then added colors.
+- Need to increase size of button on hover and adding Arrow.
+(Function or mixin).
 ---

 ## All Rights Reversed 2018, Made by Cbazil